 Four Programs / One Purpose / Aid to Aging Artists

-"We give broken Angles time to mend a wing.
+"We give broken Angels time to mend a wing.
 Recourses for the time it takes to heal, pay rent & bills, after sudden illness or accident"

 Purpose: Provide rapid, short-term financial support so artists facing unexpected illness or injury can stabilize, cover essentials, and regain time for recovery.